Hands-on learning for in-demand jobs, find out what apprenticeship pathway is right for you.

 - Completing your in-school apprenticeship training with Mohawk will earn you an Ontario College Certificate.
 This certificate opens pathways to future educational opportunities.

 - The state-of-the-art facilities and high skilled faculty, Mohawk's Marshall School of Skilled Trades & Apprenticeship provides employer recognized, in-class apprenticeship training.

 - In today's workforce, there is a great demand for qualified individuals in a wide variety of occupations.
 To remain competitive in the global market, industries must continue to meet the challenges offered by today's technology and ensure skilled trades are training in real world scenarios.
 Therefore, highly skilled individuals or journeypersons with a combination of on-the-job training and in-school education obtained through apprenticeship programs are required to meet these challenges.

 There are four ways of entering a skilled trade in Ontario, read below to find out what option works best for you.

 Not sure if an apprenticeship is right for you?

 Mohawk College offers a variety of programs that support various ways of studying and skill development.
 Meet with an educational advisor or Apprenticeship Specialist and explore our offerings to find something that works for you.

 Not sure which program or career is right for you?
-Try our career tools to complete a free online skills assessment, visit apprenticesearch.com to explore Ontario trades or contact Community Employment Services to complete labour market research and learn about what skills are in demand.
+Try our career tools to complete a free online skills assessment, visit apprenticesearch.com and Careers in Trades to explore Ontario trades or contact Community Employment Services to complete labour market research and learn about what skills are in demand.